Lars-B/CEDAR/README.md

 - Hill-climbig heuristic exploration of the tree space using HOPs:
   starting from a random tree, the heuristic iterates the following steps
   - reorder randomly the leaves of the current tree
-  - compute the likelihood of all trees in the HOP neighbourhood of the current tree
+  - compute the likelihood of all trees in the HOP neighbourhood of the current tree using <a hef="https://github.com/amkozlov/raxml-ng">RAxML-NG</a>
   - select the highest likelihood tree
   - if its likelihood is within a given tolerance of the best tree so far:
     - decrease a patience counter [patience step]
   - otherwise:
     - the best tree becomes the current tree
     - the patience counter is set to max_patience
   - until the maximum number of iterations is reached or the patience counter is 0

+  The command `raxml-ng` is assumed to be available in the default path.

   ```
-  python src/CEDAR.py HOP_hc --fasta_path FASTA_file --DNA_model DNA_model --tree_folder_path tree-folder_path \
+  python src/CEDAR.py HOP_hc --fasta_path FASTA_file --DNA_model DNA_model --tree_folder_path tree_folder_path \
   --out_file_path out_file \
   [--tol tolerance] [--max_patience] max_nb_patience_steps [--max_nb_iterations max_iter] \
   [--seed sandom number generator seed]
   ```
   All visited trees are recorded in the TSV file `out_file` in format `<S[TART,NEIGHBOUR,REORDER]>TAB<likelihood score>TAB<Newick tree>TAB<TreeVec tree>`
   where `START` indicates the starting tree, `NEIGHBOUR` a step where a better neighbour was found, `REORDER` a patince step where the leaves order was randomly shuffled.
+  Parameter `DNA_model` is a DNA model recognized by `raxml-ng`.
   Parameter `seed` is the random seed used to reorder randomly leaves in patience steps and has default value `0`.
   Parameter `max_iter` limts the number of iterations and has value default `None` (no limit).
   Parameter `max_nb_patience_steps` limits the number of times a patience steps is repeated consecutively and has default value `5`.
   Parameter `tolerance` is used to determine if a better neighbour was found (if the likelihood of a neighbour tree is at least
   `tolerance` larger than the likelihood of the current tree) and has default value `0.001`.
-  The results
+  The results of `raxml-ng` are stored in folder `tree_folder_path`.

 ## Class TreeVec